 In the absence of the usual class teacher, some information regarding the child's circumstances should be shared with the teacher covering the class.
-The extent of this sharing should be determined by the Head Teacher or the Designated Teacher for Children Looked After.
+The extent of this sharing should be determined by the Head Teacher or the Designated Teacher for Children in Care.
 In many cases this may not be necessary.
 Only information required to safeguard a child should be shared.

-f) Admission Arrangements for Looked After Children
+f) Admission Arrangements for Children in Care

-Admissions authorities of all mainstream and special schools must give the highest priority in their oversubscription criteria to looked-after and previously looked-after children, as defined in the School Admission Code.
-Due to care placement changes CLA may enter school midterm.
+Admissions authorities of all mainstream and special schools must give the highest priority in their oversubscription criteria to CIC and PCIC, as defined in the School Admission Code.
+Due to care placement changes CiC may enter school mid-term.
 It is vital that as a school we ensure that they are given a positive welcome in order that they feel secure.
-The Virtual School (VS) will support the transition and will arrange pre-entry visits along with the social worker and the Carer.
+The Virtual School

+(VS) will support the transition and will arrange pre-entry visits along with the social worker and the Carer.

 On admission, records (including the PEP) will be requested from the pupil's previous school and a meeting will be held with carer/parent/social worker.
-A date will be agreed for a new Personal Education Plan within 10 school days of a new looked after child being admitted.
+A date will be agreed for a new Personal Education Plan within 10 school days of a new child in care being admitted.
 An appropriate school admissions meeting will take place.
 In some cases, it may be helpful to provide a mentor from within the school community to support transition.